| 1st National

 of results be fixed on coaches and physical education teachers.

 Such schools may serve nurseries of would be sports persons.
+Colleges and Universities, particularly those of Physical Education

 and Sports may be developed as centres of potential excellence in